The poem “Connected by the World” by Gabriel Cruz

 The poem “Connected by the World” explains how globalization has turned the world into a closely connected global community.
 The poet shows that nations are linked through trade and the hard work of people from different races and backgrounds.
 The sharing of resources and goods from East to West promotes cooperation among countries.
 Communication plays an important role by removing distance and misunderstandings through modern tools.
 Transportation through ships and planes connects land and sea, making travel easier.
 Through these means, globalization strengthens unity among nations.
 The poet believes that this global connection helps people face challenges together.
 Overall, the poem presents globalization as a positive force that promotes peace, harmony, and cooperation.

 Q2.
-Explain the role of communication and transportation in promoting global unity in the poem.
+Explain the role of communication and transportation in promoting global unity in the poem “Connected by the World" by Gabriel Cruz.

 Ans: